zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/10-sinhala-amazon.md

 A sassava or a nevasannah shall not go into the genus of a sassava or the genus of a prose.
 Such There is no reason and no reason.
 There is no matter how to go to the number.

-[APZ 84.5] (#apz84 .5) {#apz84 .5 .ref .apz} "HE NO PREVIOUS”
+[APZ 84.5] (#apz84 .5) {#apz84 .5 .ref .apz} "HE NO PREVIOUS"
 What is the earth, he said, is to the scepies.
-“Presentation of a frontline There are two modifications.
+"Presentation of a frontline There are two modifications.
 The craving is the presentation and the perspective perspectives.
 (2-6) 1 (ii) (iii) The submission of motherhood should be used as discriminatory.